GoogleFeud/objvl/docs/Guides/reusing_types.md

 }
 ```

-## Dynamic errors
+#### Dynamic errors

 Every error function's last argument is the **path** to that property.
 For example, for the object above, a valid error path would be `users/name`, `users`.
+You can use this string to determine what error to send, or you can directly include it in the error.